Parental supervision: Media supervision

-Where the acceptable boundaries lie in this area is very much a matter of opinion, and a matter of great controversy.
+Where the acceptable boundaries lie in this area is very much a matter of opinion, and a matter of controversy.

-The arrival of the Internet has made uncensored access to information available to the home in a way that was previously impossible; for this reason, many parents choose to supervise the time that their children spend accessing the Internet.
+The arrival of the Internet has made uncensored access to information available to the home in a way that was previously impossible; for this reason, a number of parents choose to supervise the time that their children spend accessing the Internet.
 Others choose to use content-control software.
 Some others regard it as their duty to educate their children in how to use the Internet responsibly, without the need for censorship.

 Parenting Time Supervision

 Based on issues of protection and safety, a judge may decide that in order for a child to have contact with a parent, a neutral third person must be present during any visitation.
 This type of third-person visitation arrangement is called Parenting Time Supervision.
 Supervised visitation allows parents in high conflict or high risk situations access to their children in a safe and supervised environment.
 The noncustodial parent has access to the child only when supervised by another adult.
 Supervised visitation is used to protect children from potentially dangerous situations while allowing parental access and providing support for the parent child relationship.

 In most of the US states there is a law required that court-ordered parenting plans must set forth the minimum amount of parenting time and type of access (i.e. supervised/unsupervised) a non-custodial parent is entitled to have.
 According to the state laws and court guidelines, the Custody Supervisor cannot change the court order to make major modifications to the amount of parenting time and access, only the minor changes or clarification of parenting time/access schedules or conditions including vacation, holidays, and temporary variation from the existing parenting plan are allowed.